PhD in Health Policy Application

 - CV with relevant work and research experience

-***Note: While not required, it is strongly encouraged that applicants have, or plan to have at the time of matriculation, mathematical skill at the level at the level of multivariate calculus, and one course each in linear algebra, analysis, probability, and statistics***
+***Note: This is a very quantitatively based program, and a strong mathematical foundation is necessary for success.
+While not a formal requirement, it is strongly encouraged that applicants have, or plan to have at the time of matriculation, mathematical skill at the level of multivariate calculus, and one course each in linear algebra, analysis, probability, and statistics***

-Applicant interviews, if offered, will be held in early to mid February.
+Applicant interviews, if offered, will be held in late January to mid-February.

 Please make sure that you upload an unofficial transcript for every school attended into your application.

-If admitted, you must provide official transcripts (direct from the institution) to Stanford Graduate Admissions/University Registrar for review and verification.
+Official transcripts (direct from the institution) will only be required after an offer of admission.
+These will need to be sent to Stanford Graduate Admissions/University Registrar for review and verification.
 Instructions will be provided to admitted students.
 Any offer of admission is contingent upon authentication of official transcripts submitted directly to Graduate Admissions.

-If you decide to submit your GRE scores, please make sure that you route your optional GRE scores (and TOEFL scores if applicable) directly to Stanford from ETS.
+GRE Scores ARE required for the application for the 2024-2025 academic year. (please note that this may change in future years.)
+When submitting your GRE scores, please make sure that you route your GRE scores (and TOEFL scores if applicable) directly to Stanford from ETS.
 Our university code is 4704.
 Department code is not required.
-Please do add your self-report scores to the application but GRE and TOEFL scores are not considered official until received electronically from ETS.
+Please do add your self-report scores to the application, but GRE and TOEFL scores are not considered official until received electronically from ETS.

 It is in your best interest to start your application as early as possible.
 This will allow for timely notification to your reference letter writers.